 Ever since I saw a video by a company claiming to bust the true bypass myth (but really only trying to sell their product), I’ve wanted to write a page to kill off a few myths about true bypass.
-I had a few on the main “True bypass?” page, but decided to only leave the one that dealt with how to (or how not to) determine if a pedal is true bypass or not, and move the rest here.
+I had a few on the main “True bypass?” page, but decided to move them to their own page, only leaving the one that dealt with how to (or how not to) determine if a pedal is true bypass or not (repeated here as well, for good measure).

 No, it does not.
-This is a myth propagated by people who are trying to sell their own (buffered) pedals.
+This is a myth propagated by people who are trying to sell their own (buffered) pedals, or by people who don’t know what they’re talking about.
+Like the guy I just saw on YouTube claiming that “true bypass is shit” and if you buy true bypass pedals “you’re a moron”.
+I beg to differ.
 A true bypass connection does not do anything to the signal – it simply leaves it alone.
 But since it doesn’t do anything to the signal, it means that when a pedal is off, the cable following it will be part of the chain.
 So if you have all true bypass pedals, when all pedals are off the guitar will ”see” the entire cable length to the amp.
-This will shave off some treble – which was clearly demonstrated in said video, where they used a normal length guitar -> pedal cable and a hugely long pedal -> amp cable to make the true bypass connection appear to steal lots of treble, while accentuating their buffer system’s capacity to drive long cables.
+This will shave off some treble – which was clearly demonstrated in the video I mentioned at the top of the page, where they used a normal length guitar -> pedal cable and a hugely long pedal -> amp cable to make the true bypass connection appear to steal lots of treble, while accentuating their buffer system’s capacity to drive long cables.
 And you will lose treble if you run only true bypass pedals (turned off) with long cables.
+So far, YouTube guy was correct.
 But it is not the true bypass that is ”degrading” the signal – it’s the cables.

 Sorry… there’s no such thing as “in effect, it’s true bypass”.
 It either is or it isn’t.
-If the pedal has the ”hardwire” bypass type, the input impedance of its circuit will matter (the higher it is, the less impact it will have on the tone in bypass).
+If the pedal has the ”hardwire” bypass type, the input impedance of its circuit will matter.
+The higher it is, the less impact it will have on the tone in bypass.
 But it will never be invisible – that input impedance will end up in parallel to the input impedance of the next pedal, not matter how high it is.
 And if the combined impedance ends up being too low for the source, the tone will suffer.
-And the guitar pickups are far more sensitive to this than the output of an active pedal, so you’ll notice it the most if the ”hardwire” pedal is the first thing the guitar ”sees”.
+Regular passive guitar pickups are far more sensitive to this than the output of an active pedal, so you’ll notice it the most if the ”hardwire” pedal is the first thing the guitar ”sees”.

-This myth is also known as ”is it true bypass or buffered?”.
-It seems that many people think those are the only two systems out there, and if the pedal steals tone, it’s because of a (bad) buffer.
-The truth is that most pedals that appear to ”suck tone” are actually NOT buffered at all – they are ”hardwire” (mechanical output switching).
+It seems that many people think that true bypass and buffered bypass are the only two systems out there, and if the pedal steals tone, it’s because of a (bad) buffer.
+While there are a few that actually have bad buffers, the truth is that most pedals that appear to ”suck tone” are actually NOT buffered at all – they are ”hardwire” (mechanical output switching).
 There are three basic types of bypass systems, people, and one of them is the bad guy… Buffered bypass has certain benefits, while true bypass has others. ”Hardwire bypass” has none of them…

 I hear this a lot, most often in discussion threads or instruction pages about modifying old “hardwire” pedals to true bypass.
 Again, like most other myths, there’s a speck of truth in there.
 When modifying an old Vox or Crybaby (pre 1990) wah pedal to true bypass, you often have to increase the effect level a little.
 It is as if the true bypass conversion somehow makes the effect quieter.
-But in reality, it’s the other way around… Old-style pedals – with the hardwire system and no input buffer in the circuit – caused so much signal loss in bypass that they had to set the effect output level lower, to match the dry signal.
-When you’ve modified such a pedal to true bypass, you’re suddenly letting the bypass signal pass through at full strength, meaning the effect is now too quiet.
+But in reality, it’s the other way around… Old-style pedals – with the hardwire system and no input buffer in the circuit – caused so much signal loss in bypass mode, that the effect output level needed to be slightly lowered to match the dry signal.
+When you modify such a pedal to true bypass, you’re suddenly letting the bypass signal through at full strength, meaning the effect suddenly becomes too quiet.
 In those cases, you will have to increase the output volume a little.
 But once again, it’s not the true bypass wiring that is the problem…